 Lucinda Lee Katz

-Lucinda is a Senior Consultant for the firm’s Consulting Group.
-Her consulting work centers on board governance and other school issues, as well as coaching and mentoring.
+Lucinda is a Senior Consultant and Coach for the firm’s Consulting Group.
+Her consulting work centers on board governance and other school issues, as well as leadership coaching.

 Lucinda is widely recognized as a leader in the field of education.